-NCERT solutions class 5 EVS chapter 4 is very interesting chapters in the syllabus.
-It narrates about how to know when food items are spoilt, along a series of questions which will help you observe things around the kitchen.
+NCERT Solutions Class 5 EVS Chapter 4 is a very interesting chapter in the syllabus.
+It explains how to know when food items are spoilt, along with a series of questions which will help you observe things around the kitchen.
 Students can also refer to NCERT Solutions from the links provided below.

 Q1.
 How did Aman know that the potato sabzi had got spoilt?